frnd/angular2-embedly/README.md

 ## About

-embed.ly directive and service for Angular2
+[Embedly](http://embed.ly/) makes it easy display third party content in your website.
+THis project contains an Angular2 directive and a service to ease the useage of embedly in your angularjs application.

 ## Installation